kubevirt/user-guide/docs/operations/hotplug_interfaces.md

 kubectl get vmi vm-fedora -ojsonpath="{ @.status.interfaces }"
 ```

-For more info about SR-IOV networking please refer to[Interface and Networks](https://kubevirt.io/user-guide/virtual_machines/interfaces_and_networks/#sriov)
-documentation.

 ## Removing an interface from a running VM
 Following the example above, the user can request an interface unplug operation
-by editing the VM spec template and set the desired interface state to 'absent':
+by editing the VM spec template and set the desired interface state to `absent`:
 ```yaml
 apiVersion: kubevirt.io/v1
 kind: VirtualMachine